 Despite these challenges, there are more and more alternative materials available to make beauty packaging that is just as high-end, but more sustainable.
 Some of the options are:

 - Mono-materials.
 Mono-materials are a simple option towards greater sustainability.
 These types of packaging use only a single type of plastic, reducing the need for manual separation and making plastic easier to recycle.
 By using only PET, PVC, or PS in a single product’s packaging, the container instantly becomes recyclable (in locations where plastics are recycled).

 - Post-consumer resin.
 As you might expect, post-consumer resin is simply packaging made from recovered and recycled plastics.
 PCR is safe and durable, and increasing use of post-consumer plastics in product packaging may increase plastic recycling.

 - Metal, including aluminium and tin.
-Metal is a time-honored sustainable material, easy to recycle and use again and again.
-Many luxury beauty brands are experimenting with metal packaging, since it offers so many custom options in shape, texture, color, and embossing.
+Metal is a time-honoured sustainable material, easy to recycle and use again and again.
+Many luxury beauty brands are experimenting with metal packaging, since it offers so many custom options in shape, texture, colour, and embossing.

 - Glass.
 Glass is a classic beauty packaging solution, and it is more popular now than ever.
 Not only is glass easily recyclable and reusable, but it allows the consumer to actually see the product.
 It communicates transparency, literally, and helps people shopping for color cosmetics to be confident about their choices.